Last Updated on May 31, 2022 by Thinkster

 While that may be true, if your child’s grades are slipping, they may start losing confidence and can be set on this pattern for the rest of his or her school career.
-His or her grades may continue to slip until it is to an alarming point.
+His or her grades may continue to slip until it is at an alarming point.

 Okay, we get it.
 Not every child is going to be a cheerleader for every subject in school, and not every child is going to love every subject they take.
-But, if your child once loved math and doesn’t anymore, it may be time to check in and see what’s going on.
+But, if your child once loved and doesn’t anymore, it may be time to check in and see what’s going on.

-Losing enthusiasm for math may mean that he or she is struggling with topics they are learning in school.
+Losing enthusiasm for may mean that he or she is struggling with topics they are learning in school.
 Therefore, it just isn’t as fun as it used to be.